Quantum thermal rectification via state-dependent two-photon dissipation: Introduction

 In this work, we address these questions by analyzing quantum heat transport in a harmonic oscillator coupled to two thermal baths, where each bath can support both single-photon (linear) and two-photon (nonlinear) exchange processes.
 This model serves as a minimal yet versatile platform for exploring how nonlinearity and dissipation asymmetry affect thermal rectification.
 A key contribution of this study is the identification of a state-dependent suppression of two-photon emission that leads to asymmetric heat flow under thermal bias reversal.
 This nonlinearity-induced rectification is particularly prominent in regimes where the cold bath drives the oscillator into low-occupancy states, effectively inhibiting two-photon transitions and thereby creating a thermal bottleneck.
 At higher temperatures, rectification arises from the nonlinear scaling of higher-order photon number moments.
 These moments scale differently depending on whether the hot bath is strongly or weakly coupled, resulting in asymmetric energy exchange under temperature reversal.
+To gain deeper insight into the role of nonlinearity, we extend our analysis to include higher-order photon exchange processes, specifically considering three-photon dissipation.
+Our results show that thermal rectification increases systematically with the order of the photon exchange.
+This enhancement arises from stronger thermal blockade effects at low temperatures and increased nonlinear energy flow at higher temperatures.
 As a second major contribution, we propose an experimentally feasible scheme to realize two-photon dissipation by coupling an auxiliary two-level system between the harmonic oscillator and the thermal baths.
 Furthermore, we outline how selective control over single- or two-photon exchange processes can be achieved through reservoir engineering techniques such as bath spectral filtering \cite{PhysRevE.90.022102,Mu_2017,pnas.1805354115,Senior2020,PhysRevResearch.2.033285}.
 Our findings provide both physical insight and practical routes toward the regulation of thermal flow in quantum systems.

-The remainder of the paper is organized as follows.
-In Sec.~\ref{sec:model}, we present the model system, including the system-bath interaction mechanisms and the corresponding master equation.
-Sec.~\ref{sec:results} contains our main results, where we analyze the steady-state heat current and rectification across various coupling configurations.
-In Sec.~\ref{sec:ExperimentalFeas}, we describe a scheme for realizing two-photon dissipation using an auxiliary two-level system.
-Finally, Sec.~\ref{sec:conclusion} summarizes our findings and discusses potential implications.